steeladept/steeladept.github.io/pages/zabbix/Zabbix4AppServerInstall.md

 ## Next Steps ##

-Now the Database is prepared.
-See my [Zabbix Frontend Installation Guide](./Zabbix4FrontEndInstall.md) for instructions on setting up the web server interface.
+Now the Database is prepared.See my [Zabbix Frontend Installation Guide](./Zabbix4FrontEndInstall.md) for instructions on setting up the web server interface.

 ---